dcasati/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Prerequisites

-This tutorial covers [Microsoft Azure](https://azure.microsoft.com).
-Most of the commands around Kubernets or Linux will work as-is on both cloud providers We will make a clear distiction when using examples for a specific cloud provider.

-## Microsoft Azure

-As a second way to illustrate how to setup a Kubernetes cluster from scratch, we will use [Microsoft Azure](https://azure.microsoft.com/).
+This tutorial covers the deployment and bootstraping of Kubernets on [Microsoft Azure](https://azure.microsoft.com).
 You can create your Azure account for [free](https://azure.microsoft.com/en-us/free/) with $200 worth in credits.

 > The compute resources required for this tutorial exceed Azure's free tier.